TheRenegadeCoder/sample-programs-website/docs/projects/file-io/dg/index.md

 {% endraw %}

-File Io in Dg was written by:
+[File Io](https://sampleprograms.io/projects/file-io) in [Dg](https://sampleprograms.io/languages/dg) was written by:

+- Jeremy Grifski
 - Riley Martine

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2018 22:42:39.
 The solution was first committed on Oct 03 2018 17:19:04.
 As a result, documentation below may be outdated.